zaklaus/gtac_roleplay/README.md

 * Keep opening curly brackets in-line.
 Don't linebreak before an opening curly brackets.
 * Use sentence case instead of adjacent uppercase letters in class/member names. (i.e. Id instead of ID)
 * Use generic, non-specific class member names wherever possible. (i.e. databaseId instead of accountId)
-* All communications from server to client are handled in `client.js` script file via utils
+* All communications from server to client are handled in server-side `client.js` script file via utils
+* All communications from client to server are handled in client-side `server.js` script file via utils
 * All server events are handled in `event.js` script file, sometimes with utils.

 ### Database Style